Privacy commissioner opens investigation into Capital One data breach

 It says Capital One contacted the office about a breach in which personal information, including one million social insurance numbers, had been accessed without authorization.

-The company has said it would notify affected individuals by letter or email next week but would not telephone customers.
+The company has said it would start to notify affected individuals by letter or email next week but would not telephone customers.

 It says people receiving calls from someone claiming to be from Capital One should not provide any information, including account information or social insurance numbers.

-Note: Note to readers: This is a corrected story.
-An earlier version failed to state that notification will start next week.